LaboratorioBioinformatica/rf2m/README.md

 ## Running

-Run the command lines below in the folder where you downloaded **Mutant Genome Creator**:
+Run the command lines below in the folder where you downloaded **rf2m**:

 `chmod +x format_vcf.pl`